Watching

 University of Colorado

 The University of Colorado Atmospheric Research Department and its Tropical Weather Lab are recognized around the world for their seasonal forecasts.
-All relevant national weather services (including the nhc) use these forecasts to build their own roadmap.
+All relevant national weather services (including the NHC) use these forecasts to build their own roadmap.

 The teacher's team Philip klotzbach has developed particularly relevant long-range forecasting models.